Curriculum Statement for English

 At Lancaster Lane, we aim to enhance our English curriculum through stimulating experiences both in school, and in our local area.
 We have adapted our school grounds to provide exciting learning opportunities such as building an outdoor classroom, an outdoor stage for performances/drama activities and a storytelling area.

 We strive to provide opportunities for the children to apply their English skills in context, making it relatable and giving them a true purpose for writing.
-This appears in many forms: from hunting for dragons in our school field, to making clay pots before carrying out instructional writing.
-Furthermore, we are lucky to have great connections in our local area to enrich our learning.
-Our children have been involved in writing a book for Lovell Homes, writing letters to our council and have had numerous author visits from the surrounding area.
+This appears in many forms: from creating travel brochures for members of staff, to writing stories for other year groups.
 Wherever possible, we make use of our local area (local library, Cuerden Valley, duck pond and park) to support our writing across all subjects.
+Furthermore, we regularly have local authors visit our school to provide workshops and assemblies.

 Our English curriculum is full of enrichment opportunities which promote a love of reading and writing.
 Every year, we hold a whole school themed Book Week where pupils are exposed to different genres and text types, listen to an array of stories, partner up with a reading buddy and take part in a variety of exciting activities to bring books to life.
-We have also had many pupils become published authors after participating in Young Writer competitions which we run regularly.
-Our termly reading newsletter offers competitions for children to take part in throughout the year.
+Reading for pleasure is encouraged throughout our school in a multitude of ways including celebrating key reading dates (World Book Day, National Year of Reading, Winnie the Pooh Day) with fun activities and themed special lunches.
+At Christmas, we hold a ‘reading advent’ where a pupil from EYFS/KS1 and KS2 receive a new book on the countdown to Christmas.